Dieser Beitrag enthält Werbung – Advertising.

 Crime Meets Screwball Comedy

-Somehow it reminds me of Raymond Chandler’s later Philip Marlowe who also marries a millionaire and tried to carry on with his business.
+Somehow Nick Charles reminds me of Raymond Chandler’s later Philip Marlowe who also marries a millionaire and tries to carry on with his business.
 However, the comedy aspect is missing.

-So if you like to relax just start reading – or re-reading – The Thin Man and watch the movie.
+So if you like to relax, to have fun and suspense just start reading – or re-reading – The Thin Man and/or watch the movie(s) – once again.